Pulse - Value Added

 How do I find customers without a big marketing budget?
 Focus on local tactics: join Nextdoor and local Facebook groups, offer a small discount for referrals, and ask every satisfied customer for a Google review.
 Partnering with property managers and real estate agents can also generate steady leads.
 Many successful repair businesses grow entirely through word-of-mouth and online reviews.

 What are the biggest challenges in this business today?
 Parts availability and diagnostic complexity are the top hurdles.
 Modern appliances have proprietary electronic boards that can be expensive and hard to source.
-You also face competition from large chains and DIY videos, but your edge is speed, trust, and the ability to handle complex repairs that homeowners can’t.
+You also face competition from large chains and DIY videos, but your edge is speed, trust, and the ability to handle complex repairs that homeowners cannot.

 Download: